alecsearle/GeoTag/README.md

 Geo Tag is an application that mimics the activity of geocaching.
 Admins have the ability to create new Geo Tags that contain a name and a hint on how to find the tag.
 Users can view a full list of all Geo Tags along with their hints.
 The user may select a Geo Tag they would like to find, and upon successfully discovering the Geo Tag using the hint, they can scan the tag to verify they found the correct one!

+# How to Use App

+This app utilizes the NFC functionality of mobile phones.
+Because of this, it is required that it be ran under a development build.
+For me, I run the built application on XCode, and then pair that with the command "npx expo start --dev-client" in my terminal under my projects directory.

 # Wireframe

 ![Tool Tracking Screenshot](./assets/images/wireframe.jpeg)